 Amount (in Units

 Disclosure thousands)

-Direct Economic Value Generated (revenue) 1,277 US\$
+Direct Economic Value Generated (revenue) 3,506 US\$

 Direct economic value distributed:

 a.
-Operating costs 1,678 US\$
+Operating costs 2,261 US\$

 b.
-Employee Wages and Benefits 522 US\$
+Employee Wages and Benefits 540 US\$

 c.
-Payments to suppliers, other operating costs 856 US\$
+Payments to suppliers, other operating costs 805 US\$

 d.
-Dividends given to stockholders 1,997 US\$
+Dividends given to stockholders 2,057 US\$

 e.
 Taxes given to government 568 US\$

 f.
 Investments to community (e.g donations, CSR) still gathering data US\$

-^{}Galoc Consortium's CSR in Palawan
+\Galoc Consortium's CSR in Palawan

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-As a pioneer in the oil exploration industry, OPMC has contributed in the early life of the Philippines' Petroleum Industry.
-Through various Joint Which stakeholders are affected? - Stockholders - Employees - Community - Government OPMC remains supportive of the different projects of the Joint Ventures that will promote sustained operations thereby ensuring continued Ventures, the Company was able to explore oilfields in the country that generated economic value not only for the Company but for other stakeholders including the government.
-It continues to directly and indirectly support employment in the country through its operations. employment and support to the government.
+Which stakeholders are affected?
+Management Approach As a pioneer in the oil and gas exploration in the Philippines, OPMC has contributed in the early life of the Philippines' Petroleum Industry.
+Through various Joint Ventures, the Company was able to explore oilfields in the country that generated economic value not only for the Company but for other stakeholders including the government.
+It continues to directly and indirectly support employment in the country and fostering local communities through its operations.
+Stockholders Employees Community Government OPMC remains supportive and committed to oil and gas exploration projects of the Joint Ventures that will promote sustainable operations thereby ensuring continued employment and support to the community and the government.
 What are the risk/s identified?
 Which stakeholders are affected?
-Management Approach In 2020, the risks identified were the decline in production volume as a result of natural decline in the oil reserve and the Covid-19 pandemic that led to oversupply and low oil prices.
-The decline in production is common for mature oil fields such as the Galoc Oilfield.
-The Coronavirus Pandemic greatly affected the oil market.
-Stockholders Customers Government In order to mitigate the risks, the Company, together with its partners in the Consortia, continue to explore ways on how to combat the natural decline of the oil reserve.
-This includes studies on drilling new wells, re-opening of previous production wells to enhance oil recovery.
-Moreover, during the pandemic the Galoc
+Management Approach In 2021, the risks identified were the following: 1.
+Decline in production rates in the Galoc Oilfield as a result of natural decline in the oil reservoir.
+2. Unable to increase production when G4 well failed to restart.
+StockholdersCustomersGovernment In order to mitigate the risks, the Company, together with its partners in the Consortia, continues to explore ways to enhance oil recovery.
+This includes studies on drilling new wells and re-development of other oilfields such as the